This report is a comparative study of donor of approaches to risk

 management in fragile and conflict affected states.
 The findings are

-The findings are based on evidence from 4 case study countries: Democratic Republic of
+based on evidence from 4 case study countries: Democratic Republic of

 The research set out to address three questions:

 (1) How do donors act in response to various categories of risk, and